What Can Your Company Do For Me?

 If you use the same databases your competitors do, how do you add value?

 It is always important to have a person review critically what a database delivers.
 Databases or poorly trained people can often miss documents because of misspelling, a failure to scan completely or other forms of human error.
 Databases can also confuse two people with similar names.
-In addition, some counties and a few U.S. District Courts simply do not put documents on line and force us to conduct physical retrieval of records.
 Finally, the information that gets us an answer may be legal to obtain (an interview with a former roommate or employee), but is not part of the public record or stored anywhere electronically.

 See our blog entry here, "A Fact-Finding Test for Lawyers."

-Can you get bank or medical records for someone?
+Can you get bank, cell phone or medical records for someone?

 No. In the U.S. and many other countries, doing so would be against the law without the subject’s consent.
 If an investigator tells you he can get them, you should find another investigator immediately.
 We will never impersonate another person, nor use anyone’s Social Security Number to obtain information to which we are not legally entitled.